Skip to content

 How to check if hardlinks are working

-You've followed the guide step by step but still want to check if hardlinks are working, or someone on the Sonarr/Radarr support team asked you to check if your files are hardlinked?
+You've followed the guide step by step but still want to check if hardlinks are working, or someone on the Sonarr/Radarr support team asked you to check if your files are hardlinked.

 You can use 3 options to check if you got working hardlinks.

-All methods require you to login to your terminal with PuTTY or similar software.
+All methods require you to log in to your terminal with PuTTY or similar software.

 Warning

-You can't create hard links for directories ‼
+• You CAN'T create hardlinks for directories ‼

 Usenet

-Still want to test if it works ?
+Still want to test if it works?

-Method 1: Using ls
+Mac or Linux Method 1: Using ls

 In your terminal cd to your download location and run ls -al or type ls -al /path/to/your/download/location/